Step wisely when you add a 2nd story

 “If the homeowner is amenable to modular construction, we can bring the second floor in as a modular and that would be much faster,” Bateman says.
 “The roof can already be attached to it, and it just has to be lifted up into place.”

-Adding on a second story isn't cheap.
-Builders say the cost of a project depends on the scope and scale, quality of materials and finishes the homeowner selects, labor costs, and myriad other factors.
+Adding on a second story isn’t cheap.
+Of course, there’s an infinite variety of factors influencing the final price tag: Builders say the cost of a project depends on the scope and scale of the project, quality of materials and finishes the homeowner selects, and local labor costs.